-With respect to republishing KFF materials online, we ask that you link directly to the web page of the report or resource.
-To ensure your readers benefit from the most current information, do not link directly to PDFs on kff.org.
+If you republish KFF materials online, please link directly to the web page of the report or resource.
+Do not link directly to PDFs on kff.org.
 PDFs are often updated and a link directly to the PDF bypasses the webpage where updates and new versions are made available.

 For publications with no authors listed:

 [Title of publication], (KFF, [date of publication]) [URL] (date accessed).

 For publications with authors listed:

 [Author(s)], [Title of publication], (KFF, [date of publication]) [URL] (date accessed).